ottosuhett/ottosuhett/README.md

 <h3>I'm a Front-end developer</h3>

-<p> 👨‍💻 Software Engineering student and Frontend Developer, constantly evolving and exploring the realms of HTML, CSS, JavaScript, React, NextJS , Sass and Bootstrap.
+<p> 👨‍💻 Software Engineering and Frontend Developer, constantly evolving and exploring the realms of HTML, CSS, JavaScript, React, NextJS , Sass and Bootstrap.
 Enthusiastic about crafting user-centric web experiences and eager to collaborate on innovative projects that push the boundaries of technology.
 </p>

 <br>